 After the outrage, I start to tremble.
 I take out my notebook and approach the first woman I see, who is standing on a corner typing into her cellphone.
 I tell her what I just saw.
 She says “That does not happen here a lot, but it is up to the woman to stop it!”
 As for the woman in question: “Maybe she just likes to be dominated.”
 I say, “So you don’t have any woman friends who have ever been in an abusive relationship?”
 “No!”
 She says firmly.

-Why is being terrorized or brutalized OK if it is your boyfriend doing it?
+Why is being terrorized or brutalized OK if it is your boyfriend who's doing it?

 Why, when it is a "romantic" relationship, do the proverbial doors close to interference when it is obvious something is wrong?